-Can be served with mashed or boiled Potatoes.
 Options: Instead tying the stuffed cabbage with kitchen yarn, it could be squeezed in a clean cotton towel to keep the form.
-Instead of pan frying, the stuffed cabbage (wrapped in bacon) can be baked in the oven with the broth at 330F for about 45 minutes.
+Instead of pan frying, the stuffed cabbage (wrapped in bacon) can be baked in the oven with the broth at 375F for about 45 minutes.

 Bring a big pot of water to boil, turn on medium.

-Add the whole cabbage to the hot water and cook a couple minutes, remove and rinse with ice cold water.
-Leaves should easily come off.
+Add the whole cabbage to the hot water and cook 5 to 10 minutes, remove.

-Mix the ground beef with the first 9 ingredients.
+Mix the ground beef and pork with the first 9 ingredients.

-Heat a pan ion high and add the Krautwickel until they get color an a few brown spots.
+Heat a pan with oil on high and fry the Krautwickel until they get color and a few brown spots.

 Pour in the beef broth, add beef cube and tomato puree, stir and cover.